bruhmoment3124/ALLEN-CPU/README.md

 **MSB X0000000000 0 0000 LSB**

 The singular bit selects the register used in the operation chosen by the 4-bit opcode.
-The next 10 bits are used as address bits.
+The next 10 bits are used as data memory address bits.

 **For jumps:**

 **MSB 000000000000 0000 LSB**

-The 4-bit opcode specifies the instruction and the 12 bits is the address to be jumped to.
+The 4-bit opcode specifies the instruction and the 12 bits is the address to be jumped to in instruction memory.
 Conditions are based on the registers.

 ## quirks